Katherine Franke: Israeli-Palestinian conflict

 In October 2023, following the start of the Gaza War, Franke co-authored an open letter, signed by more than 150 Columbia faculty, entitled "in defense of robust debate about the history and meaning of the war in Israel/Gaza", which was later criticized in a subsequent letter signed by 300 other Columbia faculty members.

 In January 2024, an odiferous, possibly hazardous, substance was released at pro-Palestinian students at university on the Columbia University campus.
 One of the students suspended in connection with the incident was identified as a former member of the Israel Defense Forces (IDF).
 In a subsequent interview with Democracy Now!, Franke said many Israeli students coming straight from military service were known to harass Palestinian and other students.

-We have a — Columbia has a program.
-It’s a graduate relationship with older students from other countries, including Israel.
-And it’s something that many of us were concerned about, because so many of those Israeli students, who then come to the Columbia campus, are coming right out of their military service.
-And they’ve been known to harass Palestinian and other students on our campus.
-And it’s something the university has not taken seriously in the past.

-— Katherine Franke, Interview with Democracy Now!

 In December, during a Congressional hearing on antisemitism, Republican Congresswoman Elise Stefanik quoted Franke as saying that 'all Israeli students who have served in the IDF are dangerous and shouldn't be on campus'.
 Stefanik sources conceded that the Congresswoman had paraphrased a source which had paraphrased another source.

 Following this, Franke received violent threats and claimed people, posing as students, enrolled in her classes to provoke discussions and secretly videotaped her.

 In November, an external review concluded that Franke had violated university policies and, in January 2025, Franke announced her retirement from Columbia.
 Her firing was criticised by activists, academics, the Center for Constitutional Rights, and the UN special rapporteur on the occupied Palestinian territories, Francesca Albanese.